telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

     - **GUI Instructions**

-        Alternatively, many Linux distributions are providing options to set the file executable rights via the used GUI.
+        Alternatively, many Linux distributions provide options to set the file's executable rights via the used GUI.

         **Gnome**